KDCinfo/dev-play/tictactoe/readme_tictactoe.md

 /// ----------  ----------  ----------  ----------  ----------  ----------  ----------  ----------

-## CG4 as RubberDuck
+**CG4 as a rubber duck**

-- Never ended up posting or asking; just rubber ducked through it.
+I never ended up posting or asking any of this; just rubber ducked through it.

 I am trying to break out (design) objects for a simple game.
 - The game can have 1 or more players; an 'auto' player can also be selected.